Scottish-Tech-Army/soundscape-backend/README.md

 # Ingestion Service Updates

 Imposm can be configured to perform updates to the database as the OSM data is updated at source.
-The configuration file is config.json which tells Imposm where and when to get the updates and the Python file which uses that is ingest_diffs.py
+The configuration file is config.json which tells Imposm where and when to get the updates and the Python file which uses that is ingest_diffs.py.
+If you have set this up with the Docker Compose file then it will be off by default and you will need to bring it up if you want updates.
+The update service depends on the files contained in imposm_cache which were generated on the initial import process and you cannot make any changes to mapping.yml or it will corrupt the database.

 # PostgreSQL with PostGIS extensions